Some Relationships Are Not As They Appear

 The sinister tone of that line from the poem, demonstrates the symptoms of an abusive relationship early on – possessiveness and entitlement.
 This can turn into much more violent abuse later.

-These messages, whether heard on the radio or seen on a billboard, are intended to make you stop and really think about what you’re hearing and seeing.
+These messages are intended to make you stop and really think about what you’re hearing and seeing.
 They aren’t expected, but neither is domestic violence.

 The change from a healthy relationship to an unhealthy relationship often happens over time and the signs and red flags may be challenging to identify.